Understanding ADHD Symptoms & Possible Misdiagnosis

 Denise G. Lee Tweet

-Is it an ADHD Symptom or Misdiagnosis?
+Is it ADHD, or is it a Misdiagnosis?

 I’ve come across insightful books such as “When the Body Says No” by Dr. Gabor Maté, “The Body Keeps Score” by Bessel van der Kolk, and “Dopamine Nation” by Anna Lembke, all of which shed light on how our chemistry can become dependent on overstimulation as a coping mechanism to avoid distressing memories and experiences.
 That being said, let’s discuss some signs that indicate you may have PTSD due to early traumatic childhood experiences.

-Early Childhood Trauma Signs
+Signs of Early Childhood Trauma

 - Did you grow up with either an absentee/neglectful or abusive/controlling parent or parent-figure?